-What is required in order to achieve a reliable conclusion is just what was discussed in Section \ref{suse}.
-The general question to address is whether a rejection of $H_0$ could have been caused by something interpretationally equivalent to the $H_0$, in which case the conclusion could not be relied upon.
+What is required in order to achieve a reliable conclusion is just what was discussed in the section on the use of models.
+The general question to address is whether a rejection of $H_0$ could have been caused by something interpretatively equivalent to the $H_0$, in which case the conclusion could not be relied upon.
 The questions to ask are: (1) is there any evidence in the data that such a thing may have happened, (2) is there any subject matter knowledge that suggests this (e.g., salespersons may have learnt from each other rather than from the seminar), (3) does the meaning of the test statistic correspond to what is of interest, and (4) is it feasible to run further analyses, with the same or other data, that can confirm the conclusion?
 (4) is important because even the best efforts to use (1) and (2) will not be able to remove all doubt.
 Models are always conceivable that can cause trouble but cannot be distinguished from the nominal model based on the data, and thinking about the subject matter may miss something important.
-(3) is in my view a very important issue that is not usually appreciated.
-Tests are usually derived using optimality considerations under the nominal model, but this does not imply that they are optimal for distinguishing the ``interpretational $H_0$'' from the ``interpretational alternative''.
+(3) is in my view a very important issue that is not usually appreciated (but see \cite{Hand94}).
+Tests are usually derived using optimality considerations under the nominal model, but this does not imply that they are optimal for distinguishing the ``interpretative $H_0$'' from the ``interpretative alternative''.
 In many cases at least they make some good sense, but a model like (\ref{eoutlier}) may lead them astray.
-The full interpretational $H_0$ and the interpretational alternative will normally be too complex to derive any optimal test from them, but the form of the test statistic itself suggests what kinds of distributions the test actually distinguishes.
+The full interpretative $H_0$ and the interpretative alternative will normally be too complex to derive any optimal test from them, but the form of the \hbindex{test statistic} itself suggests what kinds of distributions the test actually distinguishes.
 This should be in line with what is interpreted as the difference of interest between $H_0$ and the alternative.
 At least under a point $H_0$, the distribution of any test statistic can be simulated (if the $H_0$ is a set of distributions, parametric bootstrap can be used, if potentially involving a certain bias).
-Assuming that rejection happens for large values of the test statistic, it implicitly defines the interpretational $H_0$ and the interpretational alternative distinguished by the test as the set of distributions for which the test statistic is expected low, and the set of distributions for which it is expected larger, respectively.
-In many situations a nonstandard test statistic may be better suitable than what is optimal under a simple nominal model (see \cite{HenLin15} for an example).
+Assuming that rejection happens for large values of the test statistic, it implicitly defines the interpretative $H_0$ and the interpretative alternative distinguished by the test as the set of distributions for which the test statistic is expected low, and the set of distributions for which it is expected larger, respectively.
+In many situations a nonstandard test statistic may be better suited than what is optimal under a simple nominal model (see \cite{HenLin15} for an example).